 New energy-efficient LED lighting will be installed in stores when they are renovated.
 Switching to LED lighting will reduce the electricity consumption of one K-Citymarket by an average of about 550 MWh, which is equivalent to the annual consumption of about 30 electrically heated detached houses.
 In total, the LED lighting upgrades in K-Citymarket stores have already saved around 28 GWh, which corresponds to around 15% of the chain’s electricity consumption.

-In 2024, we implemented energy efficiency measures totalling approximately 20.9 GWh.
-The most significant measures included the installation of an energy recycling system using waste heat in 20 sites, which is estimated to reduce district heat consumption by around 10 GWh.
+In 2025, we implemented energy efficiency measures totalling approximately 17.6 GWh.
+The most significant measures included the installation of an energy recycling system using waste heat in nine sites, which is estimated to reduce district heat consumption by around 3.5 GWh.
+In total, we carried out approximately 730 energy‑efficiency improvement measures recorded in the data system in 2025.

 The table includes Kesko's purchased electricity, district heating and district cooling consumption, as well as its own energy production for all our operating countries.